ankushsinghal/iamatestingbot/README.md

 Some ideas for a reddit bot:

 1) Bot to display goal clips when a user commented (Need the clips of all goals)
+2) Saw a Bobby B Bot on /r/freefolk that replies to everyone who refers to Robert Baratheon with one of his quotes.
+Pretty funny!